The Pixel Empire

 By Tom Clare © 2015

 Three years overdue and having endured brief but ultimately abortive existences as a shoot ‘em up and a survival horror, Alien Resurrection would eventually blend the two into a tough-nut corridor-FPS, and few would have foreseen it turning out as well as it did.
-Originally touted to release alongside the Jean-Pierre Jeunet-directed film of the same name in 1997, Argonaut’s remarkably storied project eventually reached fruition in the form of a PSone exclusive in late 2000.
+Originally touted to release alongside the Jean-Pierre Jeunet-directed film of the same name in 1997, Argonaut’s remarkably storied project eventually reached fruition in the form of a PlayStation exclusive in late 2000.

 Such a prolonged period in “development hell” is bound to sound alarm bells in the ears of gamers who have, all too often, been met with broken or lacklustre titles at the end of a delayed project.
 But all-told, Alien Resurrection is a great effort and a heartening break from the usual script.
 Putting aside the potential baggage of the film’s narrative and improving on it through a concerted focus on gameplay and the successful utilisation of Alien properties, AR’s technical excellence and forward-thinking control scheme mean it has aged wondrously, even if it wasn’t met with universal appreciation at the time of release.